1. Introduction

 }

 Each column in the .csv file is associated with a field in the bean.
-The mappings between .csv column headings can be performed using the @CsvBindByPosition or the @CsvBindByName annotations which specify a mapping by position or heading string match, respectively.
+We can perform the mappings between .csv column headings using the @CsvBindByPosition or the @CsvBindByName annotations, which specify a mapping by position or heading string match, respectively.

-First, let's create a superclass called CsvBean – this will allow us to reuse and generalize the methods we'll build below:
+First, we’ll create a superclass called CsvBean, which will allow us to reuse and generalize the methods we’ll build below:

 public class CsvBean { }